Medical Student Research Programs at UVA

 The Dean’s Office will solicit projects from faculty at the start of the calendar year.
 Students should consult the list of proposed MSSRP projects beginning early in 2021 or contact faculty sponsors directly to discuss a specific project in detail.
 Students also may approach faculty directly to develop a research project that has not been posted, to be performed under the MSSRP.

 The MSSRP provides a summer research opportunity that is open to rising second-year UVA medical students only.
 This seven-week, extra-curricular research experience is an important element of a well-rounded medical education.
 A wide range of research experiences is available, covering essentially all departments within the medical school.
 As many as 94 students have participated in this program annually, gaining important exposure to the excitement, rewards, trials, and tribulations of biomedical research.
 Students will receive fellowship payment for the program.
 Funding is provided by a combination of faculty grants, departmental funds, individual student awards, and Dean’s Office funds.
 The MSSRP has several components:

 Participation in a research project under the guidance of a faculty preceptor.
 The research experience is often tailored to the student’s interests and abilities, and can include laboratory, clinical, epidemiological, or theoretical projects.
 The program provides an opportunity for students to become immersed in a research project to which they can contribute actively.

-Presentation of one’s project in an informal breakfast meeting attended by other students and the program director.
+Presentation of one’s project in an informal setting attended by other students and the program director.
 These sessions allow students to discuss their research project with their peers.
 Presentations must be completed by July 30, 2021.
 More details to follow.

 Attendance at departmental lectures and workshops over the course of the summer, as required by the preceptor.